Comparative cooperative law, made usable

 • Built around a distinct global legal collection

-• Supports search, map views, document exploration, and comparison setup
+• Includes search, map views, document comparison, and source viewing

 Explore Global Edition